ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 Console.WriteLine("!");
 ```

-Here is an optional hint if you feel stuck:
+Here are a few optional hints in case you feel stuck:

+{%- capture hintContent -%}You can create a variable to hold that concatenated string before writing it to the console.{%- endcapture -%}
+{%- assign hintContent = hintContent | markdownify -%}
+{%- include spoiler.html title="Hint 1" content=hintContent -%}

 {%- capture hintContent -%}You can concatenate multiple values back to back, like this: